 With a nice warm buzz, it is time to see what all the japow fuss is about and head to Niseko, Japan’s mecca for fresh powder snow.
 At 1,308 meters, the snow-capped active volcano Mount Niseko Annupuri in Kutchan, Hokkaido, is home to four ski areas operating a total of 30 lifts.
 The four areas combined are known as Niseko United, and all can be accessed by a single lift pass.

 Today there are more than 200 foreign business owners in Kutchan.
-A brand new Park Hyatt Hotel will be completed next December.
+A brand new Park Hyatt Hotel will be completed in December 2019.
 By 2030 a bullet train line will end at Kutchan Station.
 Niseko is unofficially appointed as the Olympic alpine competition areas in Sapporo’s bid for the 2030 Winter Olympics.

 Once the area’s main industries were mining phosphorous for matchheads and providing bamboo for particle board.
 In the 1960s the lifts used to haul these materials down from the mountains were retrofitted as ski lifts.
 As Japan’s domestic tourism struggled following the end of the 1980s bubble era, Hokkaido’s inbound tourism industry began to grow, particularly from Australian skiers.